cypherpunk-academy/2064/en/025_2023_Two years later.md

 ## **2023** Two years later

-<span style="font-variant:small-caps;">Marwin's prison cell was</span> three by two meters tall.
+<span style="font-variant:small-caps;">Marwin's prison cell</span> was three by two meters.
-She didn't have a window.
+It didn't have a window.
 There was only one bed, a bucket, and a towel.
 A biting stench filled the room.
-Marwin lay with closed eyes on the bed.
+Marwin layed with closed eyes on the bed.
 He didn't know what time of day it was.
 It was pitch-black.
-But it was almost always pitch-black.
+It was almost always pitch-black.

 "Shit," Marwin said quietly and straightened up.
 He breathed a moment and then shouted at the door, "Hello!
 I need a new towel!"